64ZooLane/server-tracker/README.md

 - [NodeJS](https://nodejs.org/en/) is required to run this application

 1. Run the setup.bat file to install all npm packages and create the config files
-2. Open the token.json file and paste your token inbetween the ""
+2. Open the token.json file and paste your bot token between the speech marks
 3. Run the start.bat file and you're good to go

 ## Commands